Corymbia/eucalyptus-documentation/content/user_guide/getting_started/getting_started_euca2ools/_index.md

 {{% notice note %}}
 This section primarily deals with using the Eucalyptus command line.
-For complete documentation on using web-based the Eucalyptus Console, see [](../shared/console_login.dita) .
+For complete documentation on using web-based the Eucalyptus Console, see [Console Login]({{< ref console_login.md >}}) .

 {{% /notice %}}